yanndarwish/OC_13_Argent_Bank/README.md

 npm start
 ```

-Your server should now be running at http://locahost:3001 and you will now have two users in your MongoDB database!
+The app should now be running at http://localhost:3000!

 ## Populated Database Data